k-wrenn/MechaCar_Statistical_Analysis/README.md

 Assuming a significance level 0f 0.05 percent, when looking at all manufacturing lots, our p-value (0.06) is above the significance level.
 Therefore we do not have sufficient evidence to reject the null hypothesis, and we would state the two means are statistically similar.

 Still assuming a 0.05 significance level, we examined each lot individually.
 Lot 1 provided a p-value of 1, lot 2 had a p-value of 0.61, and lot 3 had one of 0.04.
 Lots 1 and 2 provide p-values greater than the significance level which, again, means there is not sufficent evidence to reject the null hypothesis and the means are statistically similar.
 Lot 3, however, has a p-value less than the significance level, indicating lot 3 does have sufficient evidence to reject the null hypothesis, which means the two means are not statistically similar.

+## Study Design: MechaCar vs. Competition
+Now that MechaCar has collected some data on its prototype vehicle, they may want to compare their data to that of current competitors.

+I would suggest looking at MPG, both city and highway, and comfort level.
+Many consumers are looking for a comfortable ride with high MPG.

+The null hypothesis for this analysis would be the mean values for all vehicles (MechaCar and competitors) is the same.
+The alternative hypothesis would be that there is a statistically significant difference in at least one of the means.

+An ANOVA test would be beneficial for this analysis because we are examining at data from multiple samples, as we would be comparing MechaCar to multiple different manufacturers.

+In order to conduct the ANOVA test we would need to make sure the dependent variables (MPG and comfort) are numerical and continuous and the independent variable (manufacturer) is categorical.
+Before conducting the test, we need to make sure the dependent variable is considered to be normally distributed and the variance among each group is similar.
+We would also need a reasonably large sample size to increase the strength of the analysis.